Sarika-Gadhe/Packer-UnPacker-_Project-Using-Java/README.md

 - The **unpacking module** reads metadata, extracts content, and accurately reconstructs the original files.
 - The application provides a **GUI built with Java Swing**, including a login screen and user-friendly windows for packing and unpacking operations.

+## 💫 Features

+- 🔑 Login-based authentication
+- 📦 Pack: Combine multiple files from a directory into a single archive
+- 📂 Unpack: Extract archives and restore original files
+- 🖥️ GUI powered by Java Swing

 ## ⚙️ Prerequisites

-- Java Development Kit (JDK 8 or later)
-- Command-line terminal or Java-supported IDE

-## 💫 Features

 - Java Development Kit (JDK 8 or later)
 - Command-line terminal or Java-supported IDE

 ## 🚀 How to Run